 - The student completed all sanctions required by the University and, if applicable, the courts having jurisdiction over the matter.

-Removal of a Step 1 disciplinary reprimand is at the sole discretion of the Dean of Students.
+Removal of a Step 1 disciplinary reprimand is at the sole discretion of the Director of the Office of Student Accountability.
 Additionally, this opportunity for a student to have the Step 1 removed does not apply to violations which may have resulted in a sanction more severe than Step 1 (such as disciplinary probation).
-At the discretion of the Dean of Students, a student receiving a PAULA or similar violation may be granted a deferred judgment.
+At the discretion of the Director of the Office of Student Accountability, a student receiving a PAULA or similar violation may be granted a deferred judgment.
 A deferred judgment will not be considered an "offense" and will not be maintained as a disciplinary record.
 However, a letter may be sent to the student's parents notifying them of the violation.
 If the student receives another offense of any nature, within a 12-month period, the deferred judgment of the first case may be revoked and the second offense may be considered a Step 2 violation.
-Contact the Office of the Dean of Students at 319-335-1162 for more information.
+Contact the Office of Student Accountability at 319-335-1527 for more information.